Skip to main content

 Field Trips

 Periodically, we will arrange energy-related tours of area businesses and installations for our students.
-We have visited Itek Solar, Microsoft Smart Building Operations Center, and PNNL labs.
+We have visited Itek Solar, Microsoft Smart Building Operations Center, PNNL labs, and utility solar-battery microgrids.
 Contact Associate Director of Education and Workforce Engagement Danica Hendrickson if you have an idea for a field trip.

 Interdisciplinary Learning Resources